Leading bounds on micro- to picometer fifth forces from neutron star cooling

-{\bf\textit{Acknowledgments.}}---We are grateful to Edward Hardy, Anton Sokolov, and Henry Stubbs for useful comments on an early version of this draft.
+{\bf\textit{Acknowledgments.}}---We are grateful to Edward Hardy, Anton Sokolov, and Henry Stubbs for useful comments on an early version of this Letter.
 This article is based upon work from COST Action COSMIC WISPers (CA21106), supported by COST (European Cooperation in Science and Technology).
 DFGF is supported by the Ale\-xander von Humboldt Foundation (Germany).
 The work of AL is partially supported by the research grant number 2022E2J4RK ``PANTHEON: Perspectives in Astroparticle and Neutrino THEory with Old and New messengers'' under the program PRIN 2022 (Mission 4, Component 1, CUP I53D23001110006) funded by the Italian Ministero dell'Universit\`a e della Ricerca (MUR) and by the European Union – Next Generation EU.
 CAJO is supported by the Australian Research Council under the grant numbers DE220100225 and CE200100008.
-EV acknowledges support by the Italian MUR Departments of Excellence grant 2023-2027 ``Quantum Frontier'' and by Istituto Nazionale di Fisica Nucleare (INFN) through the Theoretical Astroparticle Physics (TAsP) project.
+EV is supported by the Italian MUR Departments of Excellence grant 2023-2027 ``Quantum Frontier'', by the Italian MUR through the FIS 2 project FIS-2023-01577 (DD n.
+23314 10-12-2024, CUP C53C24001460001), and by Istituto Nazionale di Fisica Nucleare (INFN) through the Theoretical Astroparticle Physics (TAsP) project.

 \onecolumngrid

 \onecolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{page}}